MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/seller-success.md

 ### Time with customers

-The _Time with customers_ card displays how you spent your time with your customers over the past seven days.
+The _Time with customers_ card displays how sellers spent their time with  customers over the past seven days.
 Its chart reflects total collaboration hours with each customer.

-Its purpose is to help you decide whether you are spending time optimally with customers according to their respective potential.
+Its purpose is to help sellers decide whether they are spending time optimally with customers according to their respective potential.

 ![Time with customers](../images/wpa/tutorials/time-with-customers_60.png)

-On this card, select **Explore** to open the **Network** page of the MyAnalytics personal dashboard to see more details about how (with whom) you spent your time.
+On this card, selecting **Explore** opens the **Network** page of the MyAnalytics personal dashboard, which shows more details about how (with whom) sellers spent their time.

 ### Depth of engagement

-In the _Depth of engagement_ section, the **People you engaged with** column shows the number of distinct people in the account with which you had one or more meaningful interaction in last 28 days.
+In the _Depth of engagement_ section, the **People you engaged with** column shows the number of distinct people in the account with which the seller had one or more meaningful interaction in last 28 days.

 ![Depth of engagement](../images/wpa/tutorials/depth-of-engagement_60.png)

-On this card, select **Explore** to open the **Network** page of the MyAnalytics personal dashboard to see more details about how (with whom) you spent your time.
+On this card, selecting **Explore** opens the **Network** page of the MyAnalytics personal dashboard, which shows more details about how (with whom) sellers spent their time.

 ### Leverage internal networks

 Being connected with the right individuals and organizations within the company can help overall performance.
-The _Leverage internal networks_ card displays the number of hours you collaborated with particular internal groups.
-It calls your attention to these figures so that you can improve your depth of customer engagement by strengthening your internal networks.
+The _Leverage internal networks_ card displays the number of hours a seller collaborated with particular internal groups.
+It calls their attention to these figures so that they can improve their depth of customer engagement by strengthening their internal networks.

 ![Leverage internal networks](../images/wpa/tutorials/leverage-internal-networks_60.png)

-On this card, select **Explore** to open the **Network** page of the MyAnalytics personal dashboard to see more details about how (with whom) you spent your time.
+On this card, selecting **Explore** opens the **Network** page of the MyAnalytics personal dashboard, which shows more details about how (with whom) sellers spent their time.

 ### Connect with leadership